Skip to main content

 Disk Space Metrics

-By default, memfaultd will detect disks whose ID starts with /dev (such as /dev/sda or /dev/nvme0) and track their disk space with these metrics.
+By default, memfaultd will detect disks whose ID starts with /dev (excluding loop and ram devices) and track their disk space with these metrics.

 Other disks or partitions can be specified via the metrics.system_metric_collection.disk_space configuration.